Excursion Around the Bay

 "Excursion Around The Bay" is a folk song written by Johnny Burke (1851-1930) in Newfoundland.

 It was covered by Great Big Sea on their 1993 and 2000 albums, Great Big Sea and Road Rage, and then again on their live recording, Great Big DVD and CD.
 Most recently it was featured on their album Courage & Patience & Grit.

+It was covered by the Derina Harvey Band on their 2013 album "dHb."